corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ### Admin RPC Interface

-To enable the CENM CLI to send commands to the Signing Service, you must enable the RPC API by defining a configuration property called `adminListener`.
+To enable the CENM Command-Line Interface (CLI) tool to send commands to the Signing Service, you must enable the RPC API by defining a configuration property called `adminListener`.

 For example, add the following to the service configuration: